How To Lower Your Mortgage Payment | 2026

 Use a mortgage refinance calculator to compare your estimated closing costs with your monthly savings.
 If you’ll save more in the long run than you spend upfront, a refinance is typically worth it.

-FAQ: How to lower your mortgage payment
+FAQs about how to lower your mortgage payment

 Speak with your loan provider before you get too far behind on your monthly payments.
 Mortgage lenders are more likely to work with borrowers who are still making on-time payments.
 Your provider may be able to enroll you in a mortgage modification or forbearance program.